jfox1620/Portfolio/JSG Clickstream Analytics/README.md

 # JSG Clickstream Analytics

-## Overview
+## Project Overview

-**JSG Clickstream Analytics** is a real-time clickstream data pipeline designed to capture anonymized user engagement events from a live website.
+JSG Clickstream Analytics is a real-time clickstream data pipeline designed to capture anonymized user engagement events from a live website.
 The website belongs to the Christian nonprofit [Jesus Said Go](https://www.jesus-said-go.com), where I volunteer.

 The pipeline streams events through a messaging system, stores raw data in a NoSQL database, and delivers curated analytics in a cloud data warehouse.
 This project demonstrates real-world data engineering patterns while remaining cost-effective and portfolio-ready.

 **Problem Statement & Design Principles:**

 Nonprofits often lack tools to understand how users engage with their websites.
-Clickstream data—including page views, button clicks, and navigation—provides actionable insights for content and outreach.
+Clickstream data, including page views, button clicks, and navigation, provides actionable insights for content and outreach.
 This project addresses that need with a lightweight, privacy-aware pipeline using streaming and cloud-native components.

 **Key Principles:**

 - Separation of concerns: ingestion, streaming, raw storage, analytics
 - Cost awareness: free-tier friendly
 - Privacy by design: no PII collected
 - Production-inspired architecture: demonstrates multiple layers and trade-offs

 ---